facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/getting_started.rst

     C = TC.matmul(A, B)

 With a few lines of code, you can get a functional CUDA implementation for an operation expressed in TC.
+Note, however, that this simplest example is not expected to be fast.
 Read the documentation to find out more.